devjadaun/java-learning/README.md

 I will add:

-- Assignment & comparison operators
+* Comparison & logical operators
-- Loops (for, while, do‑while)
+* Loops (for, while, do-while)
-- Methods and functions
+* Methods and functions
-- Arrays & strings in depth
+* Arrays & strings in depth
-- Object-Oriented Programming (OOP)
+* Object-Oriented Programming (OOP)
-- More mini Java projects
+* More mini Java projects

 ---